IBM/ibmi-oss-issues/README.md

 product can be handled (perhaps more efficiently) through an active Software Maintenance Agreement (SWMA) and an IBM Support ticket.

+Don't worry.
+If you aren't sure where to submit your issue, you can always start here!

 ## Expectations for submitted issues